 Therefore, the “great voice from heaven” enabling the “two witnesses” to ascend “up to heaven” does not cause this “great earthquake,” rather it is symbolic of a heavenly ratification of the renewed, worldly respect for their messages.

+Consequently, the perpetrator of this “earthquake” must be Satan, the destroyer.
+Note, even though it is described as “a great earthquake,” only “the tenth part of the city fell” suggesting it is very localized.
 Therefore, “this is not the final earthquake, for only a fraction of the city falls at this time. . .
 Some apply the expression . . . to the entire nation of France . . .
 Others identify the city as papal Rome . . .”
-Nobody, as far as I know, suggest this is the place “where . . . our Lord was crucified” (verse 8), namely, Jerusalem in Palestine.
+Verse 8 specifies it as the place “where . . . our Lord was crucified,” namely, Jerusalem in Palestine.

+Although the world as a whole was engaged in celebrating the death of the two witnesses, a large celebration must have been taking place in Jerusalem, Wormwood’s new headquarters, at the time of this “earthquake.”
+But, as localized as it was, “seven thousand” men “were slain” which mandates a literal application of a very real “earthquake.”
 The “remnant” who survived the “earthquake” are seized with the “great fear [that] fell upon them which saw” (verse 11) or now believed the “two witnesses.”
 Needless to say, they now regret the humiliation they heaped upon the “two witnesses.”
 The “merry” making and sending of “gifts one to another” ceases the moment this “great earthquake” shakes them back to their senses.

 They are like the antediluvians who pounded on the door of the ark for admittance as the waters of the flood engulfed them.
 In that sense, they gave “glory to the God of heaven” recognizing the truth of Noah’s preaching.
 Those who are now betrayed realize, to their horror, that Wormwood was the same person as Abaddon, the “destroyer!”
 The 144,000, like Noah, had warned them of this eventuality which makes their disappointment even more painful.